 Ponies

 Ponies, on the other hand, have stockier bodies and shorter legs.
-They are more steady and sure-footed because of their small size and lower center of gravity.
+They are more steady and sure-footed because of their small size and lower centre of gravity.
 They are ideal for activities like driving and trail riding because of their construction.

 Coat Types